 So.
 I guess this is where I’m supposed to tell you about myself.
-People always say all this inspirational stuff about their childhood and their “journey through life” and how it’s made them who they are…I don’t know – I’m kinda embarrassed when I listen to others talk about how they always knew they wanted to be a vet or an actor or something when they grew up.
+People always say all this inspirational stuff about their childhood and their “journey through life” and how it’s made them who they are…I don’t know – I always feel a bit embarrassed when I listen to others talk about how they always knew they wanted to be a doctor or teacher or UN ambassador when they grow up.
 Me?
 Well, all I ever wanted to be was Nancy Drew…and that was largely because she had “titian” hair.

 Mostly, though, this blog is going to be like sips from the multi-cultural soup that is my life.
 When people ask me where I’m from, I usually ask them, “Do you want the long version or the short version?”
 Because my background & history are more complicated than a Lost plotline and people’s eyes usually glaze over by the time I’ve got to my 10th birthday.

 Well, to begin with, I – along with a million plastic products – have the dubious honour of being “Made in Taiwan” but I left the Ilha Formosa at 6 yrs old, following my parents’ divorce, to live with my mother & stepfather, in a succession of countries.
 By the time I was 10, I had lived in 6 homes, changed my first language and started a new school every year…all this change can seriously mess up a child and lead to a lot of confusion (like what uniform to wear in the mornings) but I guess I muddled through OK.